UWB-ACM/Hackathon-Docs-2020/_docs/crowfacts.md

 More information coming soon!

 ### DynamoDB
-The information presented on the website was stored on a DynamoDB database table.
+The information presented on the website was stored in a DynamoDB database table.
 This is a NoSQL database, and there are important factors to consider when implementing this in a project.

 #### Consider your usage
 NoSQL databases do not require relational information, as would be the use-case for SQL databases.
 They are flexible, and columns can be introduced and removed as needed.
 If data integrity is necessary, than consider AWS's relational database options, such as [Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html).